Processing times

 Why can't I see where my visa application sits in the queue?

-What we can offer is statistically grounded guidance based on what actually happened to 4.5 million applications.
-It's not a crystal ball, but it's far better than the vague ranges on the Department's website.
+What we can offer is statistically grounded guidance, built on what actually happened to 4.5 million real applications.
+It's a far sharper picture than the vague ranges on the Department's website.

 How can I avoid self-inflicted visa processing delays?

-The best way to avoid self-inflicted visa processing delays is to lodge a complete, coherent, and consistent application with NAATI-certified translations from day one.
-Most preventable delays come from missing documents and contradictions across forms and evidence.
+The best way to avoid self-inflicted delays is a complete, clear, consistent application with NAATI-certified translations from day one.
+Most preventable delays trace back to two things: missing documents, and contradictions between your forms and your evidence.
 A strong application is:

-Many delays arise because information doesn't match and an officer must cross-check.
-Taking the time to review your application before submitting can save weeks of waiting.
-This is exactly what Tern is built for: our platform guides you through exactly what evidence is required for your visa type, cross-checks your documents against your form answers to catch discrepancies, and writes a personalised cover letter that frames your application for the case officer.
+Many delays happen because something doesn't match and an officer has to stop and cross-check it.
+A careful review before submission can save you weeks.
+This is exactly what Tern is built for: our platform shows you what evidence your visa type needs, checks your documents against your form answers to catch differences, and, for the subclasses where we recommend it, drafts a personalised statement that frames your application for the case officer.

 One thing to know: Adding new evidence after submitting won't reset your processing time, so don't hesitate to update your file.
 We recommend submitting any genuinely new information every 3 months.